 Once the sampling is completed, all model-based regressors are

-contained in the modelRegressor list.
+contained in the model_regressor list.

 ## store all subjects' stimulus value (SV) in ‘sv_all’

-sv_all = output3$modelRegressor$SV
+sv_all = output3$model_regressor$SV

-dim(output3$modelRegressor$SV) # number of rows=# of subjects (=10), number of columns=# of trials (=240)## [1] 10 240
+dim(output3$model_regressor$SV) # number of rows=# of subjects (=10), number of columns=# of trials (=240)## [1] 10 240

 ## visualize SV (Subject #1)